 These are agreements negotiated with overseas universities to recruit undergraduate or postgraduate students to Queen’s programmes.
-There will normally be a financial incentive based on the number of students recruited.
+There will normally be a financial incentive involved.

 Such agreements can comprise a range of initiatives or types of collaboration, which although specifically aimed at recruitment to existing programmes are also intended to promote and to provide a basis for the development of a broader, more enhanced educational and/or research link.
 Arrangements will typically include, inter alia, provision for:

 - Direct entry to postgraduate taught study following successful completion of a three or four year undergraduate degree at the partner institution (3+1, 4+1)